DISTRIBUTION OF PLANT PROTECTION PRODUCTS FOR AGRICULTURAL USE (HERBICIDES, FUNGICIDES, INSECTICIDES, ACARICIDES AND VARIOUS)

 Main regulatory references and objectives

-• Implementing Regulation (EU) 2022/1252 provides a list of active substances identified as candidates for substitution, published in Official Journal No. 191/41 of 20/07/2022.
+• Implementing Regulation (EU) 2022/1252: Provides a list of active substances identified as candidates for substitution, published in Official Journal No. 191/41 on July 20, 2022.

-EU policy aims to reduce the use of active substances that are harmful to the environment and human health, and to replace them with safer alternatives, while promoting the adoption of low-impact agricultural techniques.
+EU policy aims to reduce the use of active substances harmful to the environment and human health, replacing them with safer alternatives while promoting low-impact agricultural techniques.
+The EU Biodiversity Strategy for 2030 sets the following specific targets:

-• Convert 10% of agricultural land into high biodiversity areas.
+• Convert 10% of agricultural land into high-biodiversity areas.

 DPSIR